Lipedema and exercise

-Lipedema patients should make absolutely sure to wear if possible their compression stockings or tights when doing sport.
-For compression supports the muscles, the veins and the lymphatic system in transporting blood towards the heart and lymph flow in the direction of the lymph nodes.
-In the case of lipedema sufferers the function of the lymphatic and venous systems is often limited.
-Without the support of compression there is the danger of fluid sinking into tissue, resulting in further complications or swelling (edema).
+Whenever possible, lipedema patients should make sure to wear their compression stockings or tights when exercising.
+The reason for this is that the compression supports the muscles, veins and the lymphatic system in transporting blood towards the heart and lymphatic fluid towards the lymph nodes.
+The lymphatic and venous systems of lipedema patients often function to a limited extent.
+Without the supportive compression, there’s a risk of fluid accumulating in the tissue which would lead to further complications or swellings (edema).

 These sports are particularly suitable for Lipedema patients:

-- Sport in water: whether swimming, aqua cycling, aqua fitness, aqua walking or water gymnastics: water exercises are not only low impact but particularly effective.
-For the water pressure functions as lymphatic drainage and decongests the legs.
-For this reason water exercises are also the only sport that can be done without compression.
-A positive side effect: water buoyancy reduces body weight to a minimum.
-This does not only train legs but also the back, arms and stomach.
+- Exercising in water: Whether it’s swimming, aqua cycling, aqua fitness, aqua walking or water gymnastics – exercising in water is not only low-impact, but also very effective.
+That’s because the water pressure acts like a lymphatic drainage and helps to clear the fluid in the legs.
+This also means that water sports are the only type of exercise that can be done without compression.
+A beneficial side effect: the water’s buoyancy reduces the body weight to a minimum.
+What’s more, you get a full-body workout as not only legs, but also the back, arms and core are exercised.